edgarAndrew/dance-studio-management/README.md

 bin->Debug->SE_project.exe

 To sign in as Head Instructor
-Username - Admin
+Username - Admin,
 password - Admin

 To sign in as Instructor
-Username - admin
+Username - admin,
 password - admin